Stability, NIP, and NSOP; Model Theoretic Properties of Formulas via Topological Properties of Function Spaces: Continuous Logic

-By the following result of Grothendieck \cite{Gro}, stability of a formula $\phi(x,y)$ is equivalent to relatively weakly compactness of a family of functions.
-Because we believe that the proof of this result is informative and useful we mention it in Appendix~\ref{app-A}.
-In every thing that follows, if $X$ is a topological space then $C_b(X)$ denotes the Banach space of bounded real-valued functions on $X$, equipped with the supremum norm.
+By the following result, stability of a formula $\phi(x,y)$ is equivalent to the family of functions being relatively weakly compact.
+In everything that follows, if $X$ is a topological space then $C_b(X)$ denotes the Banach space of bounded real-valued functions on $X$, equipped with the supremum norm.
 A subset $A\subseteq C_b(X)$ is relatively weakly compact if it has compact closure in the weak topology on $C_b(X)$.
 If $X$ is a compact space, then we write $C(X)$ instead of $C_b(X)$.

+\begin{fct}[\cite{Fremlin4}, Proposition~462E] Let $X$ be a compact topological space, and $A$ a subset of $C(X)$.
+Then $A$ is weakly compact in $C(X)$ iff it is norm-bounded and pointwise compact. \end{fct}

+In \cite{Gro}, Grothendieck says that the following is based on an idea of Eberlein.
+(In \cite{Pillay-Grothendieck}, Pillay correctly pointed out this.)